mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

-On line 4 we call the create_vanadium method on the Polaris object, all instruments will have this method however the parameters they accept and require are bespoke to each instrument.
-These can be found in each individual instrument reference document:
+On line 4 we call the create_vanadium method on the Polaris object, all instruments will have this method however the parameters they accept and require are bespoke.
+Parameters can be found for each individual instrument in the reference document:
 :ref:`instrument_doc_links_isis-powder-diffraction-ref`

 .. _how_objects_hold_state_isis-powder-diffraction-ref: